Skip to Content

 Hungarian chimney cake at Molnar's Kurtoskalacs in Budapest, Hungary

-Located in District V near Elisabeth Bridge, Molnar’s Kurtoskalacs is cited by many local publications for being one of the best restaurants in Budapest to try chimney cake.
-They’re a TripAdvisor Certificate of Excellence awardee with a stellar 4.5-star rating and over 1,350 reviews.
+Located in District V, near Elisabeth Bridge, Molnar’s Kurtoskalacs is cited by many local publications as one of the best restaurants in Budapest to try chimney cake.
+They’re a TripAdvisor Certificate of Excellence awardee with a stellar 4.5-star rating over 1,500 reviews.

 Exterior of Molnar's Kurtoskalacs in Budapest, Hungary